 d.
 Use subheadings to distinguish key topics

 Subheadings make it easy for readers to digest important insights.
-Melissa Perri’s article, 6 Questions to Ask Before Taking that Product Manager Job, has performed incredibly well in part because it organizes an important topic into distinct sections.
-Each section is an actionable tip that the reader can apply the next time they are interviewing for a product management role.
+Melissa Perri’s article, Six Questions to Ask Before Taking That Product Manager Job, has performed incredibly well, in part, because it organizes an important topic into distinct sections.
+Each section is an actionable tip the reader can apply when interviewing for a product management role.
 Each question has one or two paragraphs that explain why it’s important and what the reader should do to get the right answer.
-Often, subheadings will be a list of tips.
-In this case, a good rule of thumb is to start each subheading with a verb.

 e.
 Write between 750 and 1,500 words

-Your article should be the best article available on its topic.
-To be the best article available, it needs to be comprehensive and thorough.
+To be the best article available on its topic, your article needs to be comprehensive and thorough.
 Articles must be between 750 and 1,500 words (or between 4–7 minutes of reading time as reported on Medium).
-If you’re writing an article about writing user stories, about everything readers need to know to write a good user story.

 f.
 Feel free to include a brief plug

 Writing for Product Management Insider is an opportunity to reach a large audience of product managers and build your brand.
-But writing takes time and effort, so you want to make sure you benefit from it.
-We get it.
-You’re welcome to link to your website or mention your company, but don’t be overly promotional.
-A link or two within the body of the article to a relevant article that you wrote, or a call to action at the end to follow you on Twitter or sign up for your email list is completely acceptable.
-We also add a form or graphic at the bottom of every article for readers to sign up for more content.
+You’re welcome to link to your website or mention your company, but please don’t be overly promotional.
+A link or two within the body of the article to a relevant article you wrote, or a call to action at the end to follow you on Twitter or sign up for your email list is completely acceptable.

 5. Submit your article